About the Fellowships

 The Center for Peacemaking provides awards of up to $2,000 for student projects and internships that foster the development of nonviolent peacemakers.
 The fellowships provide students the opportunity to develop valuable skills, knowledge, and experience while putting nonviolence into practice.

-Szymczak Peacemaking Fellowships foster the development of nonviolent peacemakers by providing students the opportunity to put nonviolence into practice.
-Fellowships support individuals as they work to transform structures and relationships to provide for the the wellbeing of all.
+The fellowships support individuals to work to transform structures and relationships to provide for the well-being of all.